polowis/git-playground/public/docs/branching.md

 $ git checkout feature-turtle
 ```

-Now you’re in your own workspace, free to edit files, try things out, or rewrite everything turtle-related 🐢 — without affecting the rest of the project.
+Now you're in your own workspace, free to edit files, try things out, or rewrite everything turtle-related 🐢 — without affecting the rest of the project.

 > The `git branch` command will list the branches you currently have